sgvlug/website/content/posts/2008-09-11-september-2008-meeting.md

----
 layout: post
-title: "September 2008 Meeting"
+Title: "September 2008 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2008-09-11
----

 Michael Proctor-Smith will give an update on MythTV (the Mythical Convergence
 Box), the open-source alternative to TiVo or Windows Media Center.
 More than